 I first saw a lolly stick chain reaction at a conference held by the Primary Science Teaching Trust and couldn’t wait to show my children.
 We’ve since made hundreds of different sizes and even added small pom pom balls to add to the excitement.

 What you need for a popsicle stick chain reaction

-Lots of craft sticks, we used slightly thicker sticks than normal.
+Lots of craft sticks or popsicle sticks.
+We used slightly thicker sticks than normal.

 How to make a popsicle stick chain reaction

-Could you add something a little heavier then pom poms?
-Would they jump as high? – remember to stand back
+Add something a little heavier than pom poms to see if they fly as high – remember to stand back.

 Design and build a popsicle stick catapult.
 This is another great activity to demonstrate kinetic and potential energy.